 Design and media studies

-A specialist course to take a step behind the scenes to learn about the practices and techniques used by designers and media creators.
+A specialist course to learn about the practices and techniques used by designers and media creators.

-The broad scope of this course allows for students to engage with a range of practices to create 2D, 3D, and time-based media, including:
+The course allows students to engage with a range of practices to create 2D, 3D and time-based media including:

 - filmmaking and video production